account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # Error after install & migrate new Laravel
 "The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths. laravel 5.3

-You need to have .env on your appication folder then run: => $ php artisan key:generate If you don't have .env copy from .env.example: =>   $ cp .env.example .env
+You need to have .env on your appication  then run: => $ php artisan key:generate If you don't have .env copy from .env.example: =>   $ cp .env.example .env

 # If can not type in form input => add to form CSS rule {z-index: 9999;}